krzyklo/photin_web/_posts/2023-02-07-InnoGlobo-MUT-KindLab-project.md

 and is one of 16 projects selected for next stage review.

-Assuming all applicants aimed for maximum \~1.5M, then \~7 of 16 consortiums will receive grant 42%, which is one of the highest chances one could have in grant applications.
+Assuming all applicants aimed for maximum \~1.5M, then \~7 of 16 consortiums will receive grant.
+42% is one of the highest chances one could have in grant applications.
 We keep our thumbs!

 ![](/../assets/img/230107_InnoGlobo2/1460x616.jpeg)<!-- -->